 Regs.
 Conn.
 State Agencies, § 46b-215a-1(11)(A).

 A party may not rely solely upon the child support guideline worksheet to support an order of child support.
-The record must contain evidence of the figures inputted into the child support guidelines.
+The record must contain evidence of the figures used in computing the child support guidelines.
 Barbour v.
 Barbour, 156 Conn.
 App.
 383 (2015).
 This is an important fact that counsel often overlook; if amounts on the child support guideline worksheet differs from the financial affidavit, additional evidence to support those inconsistent numbers must be provided.

 § 7.30 Determining Income Other Than Salary and Wages